- Cancer research

 Rodrigues, O. R. & Monard, S. A rapid method to verify single-cell deposition setup for cell sorters.
 Cytom.
 Part A 89, 594–600 (2016).

 Zigon, E. S. et al. A rapid single cell sorting verification method using plate-based image cytometry.
 Cytom.
 Part A 93, 1060–1065 (2018).

 Learn more about how the Allen Institute for Brain Science used our SMART-Seq v4 Ultra Low Input Kit for Sequencing to characterize specific cell types within human brain.

-Single-cell RNA-seq technical notes
+Plate-based single-cell RNA-seq technical notes

 Get unparalleled sensitivity for single-cell, full-length total RNA-seq with strand-of-origin information.

 Single-cell transcriptome studies: a powerful way to highlight subtle differences between cells that may be hidden in a population